The Australian Goods and Service Tax is levied on physical and digital goods that are traded for consumption within Australia.

 A GST invoice sent to a customer must contain the following information

 This section will walk you through configuring GST in Chargebee:

-Make sure you've added your organization address at Settings > Site info.
+Make sure you've added your organization address at Settings > Configure Chargebee > Business Profile.
 You cannot configure taxes in Chargebee without completing this step in your initial setup.

 Once taxes are enabled, you will be redirected to a page containing all the currencies that you have enabled for your site.
 Step 3 is configuring a price type (the price that you quote for your product/service/addon can be either inclusive of tax, where tax is included in the price, or exclusive of tax, where tax is added to the price) for each of these currencies.

 If you are selling to customers in Australia, then AUD will appear on your list of currencies automatically.